Totobi123/NEONSHOOTER2/replit.md

   - `server.js` - Node.js server (Express + Socket.io)
   - Serves the static game (index.html)
   - Manages player connections and game rooms
+  - Server-authoritative player ID assignment (prevents spoofing)
   - Syncs positions, health, and projectiles in real-time
+- **Authoritative Architecture:**
+  - Each client controls and syncs ONLY their own avatar
+  - Each client detects hits ONLY on their own avatar
+  - Server validates player IDs and routes updates to correct opponent
+  - No double-application of damage - health stays synchronized
+  - Victory conditions consistent across both clients
+- **Controls:**
+  - **Host (Player 1):** WASD to move, Click or ENTER to auto-shoot at opponent
+  - **Joiner (Player 2):** Arrow Keys to move, SHIFT to auto-shoot at opponent
+- **Matchmaking:**
+  - Host clicks "RANDOM MATCH" → gets 5-character code to share
+  - Joiner clicks "ENTER CODE" → enters host's code to connect
+  - 2-minute timeout if opponent doesn't join
 - **No external services needed** - All on Replit!